Rivers of Babylon: Melodians version

 After its release in 1970, the song quickly became well known in Jamaica.
 According to Brent Dowe, the song was initially banned by the Jamaican government because "its overt Rastafarian references ('King Alpha' and 'O Far-I') were considered subversive and potentially inflammatory".
 Leslie Kong, the group's producer, attacked the government for banning a song with words taken almost entirely from the Bible, stating that the Psalms had been "sung by Jamaican Christians since time immemorial".
 The government lifted the ban.
 After that, it took only three weeks to become a number-one hit in the Jamaican charts.

 It reached an international audience thanks to the soundtrack album of the 1972 film The Harder They Come, which is credited with having "brought reggae to the world".
-The song was later used in the 1999 Nicolas Cage movie Bringing Out the Dead and the 2010 Philip Seymour Hoffman film Jack Goes Boating.
+The song was later used in the 1999 film Bringing Out the Dead and the 2010 film Jack Goes Boating.
+The song is also featured in Season 3 – Episode 2 of the TV series Outer Banks.

 Boney M. version

-"Rivers of Babylon" was covered in 1978 by Germany-based disco band Boney M., with a version that was released as a single.
-Boney M.'s release stayed at the no. 1 position in the UK for five weeks and was also the group's only significant US chart entry, peaking at no. 30 in the Pop charts.
+"Rivers of Babylon" was covered in 1978 by Germany-based disco band Boney M. The single stayed at the no. 1 position in the UK for five weeks and was also the group's only significant US chart entry, peaking at no. 30 in the Pop charts.
 Boney M.'s version of the song remains one of the top ten all-time best-selling singles in the UK, where it is one of only seven songs to have sold over 2 million copies.
 In Canada, the song was a top 25 hit on the RPM magazine's Top 100 singles chart and reached no. 9 on the Adult Contemporary chart.
 The song also reached No. 1 on the South African Springbok chart, where it remained for a total of 11 weeks, making it the No. 1 song on that country's year end charts.
 The song was the first single from the band's equally successful 1978 album, Nightflight to Venus.
 Some controversy arose when the first single pressings only credited Frank Farian and Reyam (aka Hans-Jörg Mayer) of Boney M.; after an agreement with Dowe and McNaughton, these two were also credited on later pressings.

 The Rastafarian language was excised from the lyrics for the Boney M. version.
 Although the group performed an early mix of the song on a German TV show and sang "How can we sing King Alpha's song" as in the Melodians version, it was changed to "the Lord's song", restoring the original, biblical words, in the versions that were to be released.
 To fit the meter, "O Far-I" became "here tonight" rather than the original, biblical "O Lord".